dav-m85/babpi/README.md

     gpio mode 0 up
     node /home/pi/babpi/server.js </dev/null >/home/pi/babpi/server.log 2>&1 &
     chromium-browser --kiosk http://192.168.0.107:3000/scoreboard --incognito

-### For development
-babpi can be run straight from your dev machine with:

-    npm install
-    npm run start

-Then just open http://127.0.0.1:3000/ in your favorite browser.
-You can mock the button interface by pressing a, A, b and B.

 ## TODO
 There's still a few things I would like to improve: